 From 1987 she exhibits in Italy and Switzerland, then moves to France where she shows her work from 1992.

 Brigitte Kühlewind Brennenstuhl’s work is deeply rooted in her biography.
 Each painting, each drawing, each installation is a dissection at work: Which body?
 Which father?
 Which environment?
 Which territory?
 Which mother?
+Which kind of sex ?
 Which subjectivity?